royaloakonshore/simplified/docs/performance-optimization-strategy.md

-# Performance Optimization & UX Enhancement Strategy
+# (Deprecated) Performance Optimization & UX Enhancement Strategy
+# Consolidated into `01-architecture-layout.md` §7.1–7.2.
+Do not update this file; keep for historical reference only.
 *Last Updated: January 27, 2025*

 ## 🚀 **Current Performance Status**